Pop-art illustration for tory lanez prison lawsuit

 Daystar Peterson, known professionally as Tory Lanez, is serving a 10-year sentence at the California Correctional Institution in Tehachapi after being convicted in December 2022 on three felony firearm charges related to the July 2020 shooting of Megan Thee Stallion.

-The attacker, identified as inmate Edgar Cosio, later told TMZ he stabbed Peterson after hearing rumors the rapper had put a bounty on him.
+The attacker, identified as inmate Santino Casio, later told TMZ he stabbed Peterson after hearing rumors the rapper had put a bounty on him.
 Peterson's attorneys called that claim "an absurd fabrication" and described the attack as "savage and ferocious."

 Peterson is now suing CDCR and the State of California, alleging the prison failed to protect him despite known threats, constituting negligence and a violation of his civil rights.